Tips to Remember During a Divorce

 - Consult with your legal counsel if circumstances develop regarding enforcement or interpretation of the Divorce Judgement.

-- Remember to keep the emotional health of you and your children as a priority.
-Divorce is a stressful event for all people involved, so do not hesitate to seek professional help to help work through the mental strain in productive ways.
+- Keep your emotional health and that of your children as a priority.
+Divorce is a stressful event for all people involved, so do not hesitate to seek professional help to work through the mental strain in productive ways.